There are now 3 possible online modes for units:

 Click on an offering mode for more details.

 This unit investigates the issues involved in the integration of various technical and construction systems in building as required by the National Construction Code (NCC).
 A series of lectures highlights how the specific requirements of the NCC vary according to the class of building and how a variety of solutions is available to meet these requirements.
 Students consider the interaction of these technical requirements with aesthetic design intent; this balance is at the core of architecture.
 Running parallel to the lecture program are site visits to buildings where students view the implementation of the NCC/BCA requirements in the construction detailing and the integration of building technology, and then speculate on the reasons for these design decisions and the success or otherwise of these strategies.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) a diary/report to record and comment on the site visits; (2) compliance test; and (3) compliance report and accompanying set of drawings.
+Indicative assessments in this unit are as follows: (1) site diary/report to record and comment on the site visits; (2) compliance 1:50 section; and (3) compliance report and accompanying set of drawings.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - Enrolment in25520 Master of Architecture (ID 6)